Azure-Samples/cognitive-services-containers-samples/Kubernetes/recognize-text/readme.md

 ## Getting started

-1. Build and upload the front end image : `Recognize-Text-Webapp` to container registry.
+1. Build and upload the front end image : `Recognize-Text-Webapp` to the container registry.
 2. Set the frontend image value in `recognizetext.yml`.
-3. In `recognizetext.yml` under `imagePullSecrets`, replace `frontendregcred` with credentials created for your container registry.
+3. In `recognizetext.yml` under `imagePullSecrets`, replace `frontendregcred` with the credentials created for your container registry.
 [More information on pulling from a private registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)

 4. Create registry credentials for the Container Preview registry, as detailed [here](https://thorsten-hans.com/how-to-use-a-private-azure-container-registry-with-kubernetes-9b86e67b93b6).
 Replace `regcred` in `imagePullSecrets` with these credentials.